*Updated: February 2021*

 There’s certainly a chance that none of the D.C.-area financial advisors listed above offers the specific help that you seek.
 This isn’t an exhaustive list, so you may wish to continue your search elsewhere.
 If that’s the case, I encourage you to check out the following organizations.
 Their members meet many of the same strict standards as the financial advisors that I consider the “best of D.C.”

 During your search, first scroll through each advisor’s website to get a feel for their style and messaging.
 Then read a few articles they’ve written and watch a few videos that they’ve made.
 Next, I would review their social media activity to better understand the finance conversations they’re engaged in.
-Finally, I would request interviews with the 2-3 financial advisors who seem like the best fit.
+Finally, I would send any questions you have to the 2-3 financial advisors who seem like the best fit.

-During your initial conversation, you may not be sure what questions to ask in order to collect the information you need to make an informed decision.
+During your initial conversation with a financial advisor, you may not be sure what questions to ask.
+But don’t let that stop you from collecting the information you need to make an informed decision.
 To help, I spoke with the Huffington Post a few years ago about important questions to ask a financial advisor before hiring one.
 You may find the following articles helpful as well:

 Ultimately, you likely won’t want to work with a financial planner who can’t answer these essential questions clearly, concisely, and confidently.